Elizabeth Klett, Ph.D.

 College of Human Sciences and Humanities

 Dr. Klett’s teaching and research bring together Shakespeare and literary studies, drama and performance studies, women's and gender studies, and cultural studies.
-She is the author of "Cross-Gender Shakespeare and English National Identity: Wearing the Codpiece," (Palgrave, 2009) and numerous articles on adaptations of Shakespeare in theatre, film, television, and dance.
-She has been published in the academic journals Theatre Journal, Shakespeare Bulletin, Literature/Film Quarterly, Shakespeare, and Early Modern Studies Journal, as well as the collections Shakespeare Re-dressed: Cross-Gender Casting in Contemporary Performance (2008) and Retrovisions: Reinventing the Past in Film and Fiction(2001).
+She is the author of two books: "Choreographing Shakespeare: Dance Adaptations of the Plays and Poems" (Routledge, 2019) and "Cross-Gender Shakespeare and English National Identity: Wearing the Codpiece" (Palgrave, 2009).
+She has also published numerous articles and book chapters on adaptations of Shakespeare in theatre, film, television and dance in the academic journals Theatre Journal, Shakespeare Bulletin, Borrowers and Lenders, Literature/Film Quarterly, Shakespeare, and Early Modern Studies Journal, as well as the collections The Oxford Handbook of Shakespeare and Dance (2019), Shakespeare's Hamlet in an Era of Textual Exhaustion (2018), Shakespeare Re-dressed: Cross-Gender Casting in Contemporary Performance (2008), and Retrovisions: Reinventing the Past in Film and Fiction(2001).
 She also regularly reviews performances of Shakespeare for Shakespeare Bulletin.